cj-holmes/advent-of-code/README.md

                        ncol=5, byrow=TRUE))
 ```

-Function to return if a matrix has a completed column or row (where
+-   Function to test if a matrix has a completed column or row (where
     completed numbers are NA)

 ``` r
 is_bingo <- function(m){